 IANA IPR License Agreement (between IETF Trust and ICANN and/or future IANA service providers)

-The IETF Trust will grant ICANN (“Licensee”) an exclusive,1019 worldwide, royalty-free license to use, display and reproduce the IANA marksIPR in connection
+The IETF Trust will grant ICANN (“Licensee”) three non-exclusive,1019 worldwide, royalty-free licenses to use, display and reproduce the IANA marksIPR in connection

-with the provision and marketing of the IANA functions for protocol parameters, numbers and names.
+with the provision and marketing of the IANA functions for protocol parameters, numbers and names respectively.
+The respective licenses shall be exclusive in scope for the specific IANA function accordingly.
 ICANN will have the right to grant a sublicense to PTI (or any

 17 Note to CWG: This should track the escalation and dispute resolution process discussed below under the License grant in Part C.3.